day8/re-frame/docs/data-oriented-design.md

 ```clj
 [:div (when friendly?
 "Hello" "Go away") " world"]
 ```

 Or, a lot more computation:
 ```clj
 (into [:div] (map render-item items)]
 ```
-No matter which way the hiccup-formatted data is created, it acts as "instructions" for Reagent's interpeter.
+Irrespctive of how we create the hiccup-formatted data, it acts as "instructions" for Reagent's hiccup interpeter.

 Back to re-frame.

-It asks that **you** create a DSL for your app - events are your DSL.
+It asks that **you** create a DSL for your app - the set of events are your DSL.
 (I wasn't kidding when I said events are the "language of your system".)
 And it also asks that **you** provide a way to execute the instructions in that DSL (you must provide the event handlers).